CDCgov/prime-reportstream/prime-router/docs/design/design/HL7v2-FHIR-Inventory.md

   better information
 - MSH.23 vs MSH.6: The inventory prefers MSH.23 over MSH.6, but the ReportStream prefers MSH.5 as from experience it has better information
-- The inventory specifies two different, contradicting mappings for MessageHeader.source and the team opted to use [HD[MessageHeader.source.endpoint]](https://docs.google.com/spreadsheets/d/18o2QLSHQPkRr1S0vax7G4tuuXQnhE9wJl0n1kjupS7U/edit#gid=0) as it is more specific
 - The inventory specifies two different, contradicting mappings for MessageHeader.destination and the team opted to use [HD[MessageHeader.destination.endpoint]](https://docs.google.com/spreadsheets/d/1T99UdnCSjoGpbamAvfVEZMDN5wKRtc0gUlWZ0ufRd6c/edit#gid=0) as it is more specific